Last updated 17 December 2020

 Unfortunately, the mod I chose does not enable native FN brightness adjustment for reasons which will be explained in the next paragraph.

 Check out the software section on how to install Coreboot.

 Display and brightness

 Brightness can be cycled by light-pressing the power button.
 There is also software control which aims to restore FN brightness adjustment.
 The operation is simple: a USB controller is also soldered alongside the DP and SATA lanes.
 Commands are issued directly to the USB controller which will adjust brightness.
 This enables any 3rd party software to be written to control brightness on any OS.
 The downside is that the native FN brightness adjustment cannot be handled on the BIOS level and can only be handled by the kernel and above.
-The “official” software is Windows only but it’s completely open-sourced and both Linux and hackintosh variants have been written.
+The “official” software is Windows only but it’s completely open-sourced and both Linux (native Linux programme) and hackintosh variants have been written.
 Alternatively, you’re welcomed to write your own script to control brightness 🙂

 All the downloads can be found in the software section.